-One of our goals is to continue to strengthen our innovative power.
-For this reason, CENIT raised its R&D expenses to EUR 6,780 k in the fiscal year 2013.
+A further goal is to continue to strengthen innovative power.
+For this reason, CENIT raised its R&D expenses to EUR 7,694 k in the fiscal year 2014.
 The business units of CENIT focus their R&D efforts on the next generation of their products and solutions and prepare for their successful market launch.
-The close cooperation with the product and client-facing areas allows us to offer customised solutions.
+The close cooperation with the product and client-facing areas allows CENIT to offer customised solutions.
 In addition to selling standard software, the CENIT Group develops its own programs to supplement and extend these solutions.

 The Group's software solutions are based on products from Dassault Systèmes, such as the PLM software CATIA, ENOVIA or DELMIA, or on IT solutions from IBM and SAP.
-Our software expertise and decades of industry experience allow us to optimise the productivity and data quality of our customers with our own CENIT solutions.
+The software expertise and decades of industry experience allow CENIT to optimise the productivity and data quality of its customers with its own CENIT solutions.
 The CENIT Group offers more than 20 of its own solutions in total in its business divisions.

 Innovation is progress.
 Consequently, research and development are of central importance for the further achievement of the Group's objectives.
 CENIT's activities in this area are constantly being expanded.
 At the same time, CENIT thus enhances its position in relation to its competitors.
-A marginal rise in innovation costs is planned once again in the fiscal year 2014.
+A marginal rise in innovation costs is planned once again in the fiscal year 2015.